its-tushar-bit/sonatype-firewall-extension/insight-brain-service/src/test/resources/PullRequestFeedbackDetailsTest/PullRequestFeedback_Cleared.md

 ### 😃✨All Clear!
-Nexus IQ didn't find any new policy violations.
+Nexus IQ didn't find any policy violations introduced by this PR
 Well done.
 The committed code does not violate any of your organization's Nexus IQ policies.

 #### 😃🏆 Nice work!
-You fixed multiple outstanding Nexus IQ policy violations
+Nexus IQ determined that you fixed multiple outstanding policy violations

 ----
 ### Nexus IQ Report Detail